imclab/tinbob/wp-content/plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.8.1 (01/11/2013) =
+* Fix PHP notice on message for network
+* Check for active links manager; change from WP 3.5
+* Add Widget settings (Beta)
+* Fix for remove admin bar in backend
+* Remove Backend options, there not usable with WP 3.5 and earlier
+* Fix 'Category Height' in post to use also in newer versions of WP
+* Fix to hide foorer, but it is usable to add custom content
+* Fix Hints, Options for Multisite install
+* Add Admin Bar options (Beta)

+= v1.8.0 =
+* Simple Support for WP Multisite
+* Enhancement for hide Text-Tab on editors in custom post types
+* Small fix for PHP notice

+= v1.7.27 =
+* Fix for hide Admin Bar in WP 3.4
+* Fix for remove sections on custom post types in edit screen table
+* Enhancements for reduce sections on edit post and page
+* Enhancement for User Info to use also in Admin Bar in front end
+* Fix for different pages in admin, see [forum thread](http://wordpress.org/support/topic/plugin-adminimize-hide-page-and-subpages-editphp)
+* Fix, if you don't use redirect for php notice
+* Add romanian language

 = v1.7.26 =
 * Grammerfix for settings message [see thread](http://wordpress.org/support/topic/plugin-adminimize-what-does-the-settings-page-ignores-this-settings-mean?replies=4)
 * Fix for custom areas on Custom Post Types, [see thread](http://wordpress.org/support/topic/plugin-adminimize-bug-in-custom-metabox-ids-for-custom-types?replies=3)